Skip to main content

 Only use NRT:

 The recommended treatment time for all NRT products is 12 weeks.
-You should take NRT for a minimum of 8 weeks.
+You should take NRT for at least 8 weeks.

 Prescription medicines

 You can get medicine on prescription to help you stop smoking.
-It can triple your chances of quitting successfully.
-Your GP or a stop smoking advisor can help you decide the best treatment for you.
-Medicines include Zyban or Champix.
+This can increase your chances of quitting.

 Make an appointment with your GP before you plan to give up smoking.
 You need to start taking the medicine around 2 weeks before your quit date.